heidi1105/CSHARP-JUN2024/readme.md

-# Welcome to the JAVA stack with Heidi
+# Welcome to the C# stack with Heidi

 ## Schedule
 <table>